MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/strategy.md

 # Strategic impact of modern containers

 Best practice encourages customers to create a single centralized cloud adoption strategy, using the [Cloud Adoption Framework's Strategy methodology](../../strategy/index.md).
 If you haven't already, use the [strategy and plan template](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/plan/cloud-adoption-framework-strategy-and-plan-template.docx) to record your cloud adoption strategy.

 This article will help expose a number of considerations regarding modern containers that may have an impact on your strategy.

 ## Modern container motivations

 Organizations most commonly choose containers when innovation is a high priority.
 But management of cloud-native applications is also a very common driver.
-When migrating workloads, container may also be a sound option, if workload portability and environmental consistency are important to the success of the migration project.
+When migrating workloads, containerization may also be a sound option, if workload portability and environmental consistency are important to the success of the migration project.

 Kubernetes then provides a layer of orchestration to make it easier for the organizations to capitalize on the benefits of containers and improve overall operations of containerized environments and workloads.

-In Azure, the Azure Kubernetes Service (AKS) provides the end to end container and container orchestration as a service.
+In Azure, the Azure Kubernetes Service (AKS) provides end to end container orchestration as a service.

 ## Modern container outcomes